LSSTDESC/Twinkles/doc/Cookbook/Coadd_Diffim_Recipe.md

-# How to create `DIASources` using PSF Homogenized coadds
+# Recipe: How to create `DIASources` using PSF Homogenized coadds

-### Basic sequence of operations
+The basic sequence of operations is as follows:

-* produce calibrated exposures
+* Produce calibrated exposures
-* produce the skyMap
+* Produce the skyMap
-* generate a PSF matched coadd
+* Generate a PSF matched coadd
-* produce the DIA sources using image differencing
+* Produce the DIA sources using image differencing

-This cookbook has a few caveats.
+This cookbook recipe has a few caveats:

-* This uses the initial 40 visit dataset produced by Tom and Tony.
+* We are currently developing against the initial 40 visit Run 3 test dataset.
 This means the values of some input variables may not be representative.
-For example, the seeing in these images seems quite a bit worse than we expect on average.
+For example, the seeing in these first 40 images seems quite a bit worse than we expect on average.
 * As written, this would duplicate steps in other cookbooks (e.g. `processEimage.py` in the L2 cookbook).
 This is primarily because I found that I couldn't use the `calexp`s produced in the default way.
 This probably means we'll want to switch to this new way of producing calibrated exposures.
 * I have only processed the r band so far.
 Doing the other bands may turn up further issues.